ONSdigital/dp-compose/v2/README.md

 ![structure](structure.png)

-### dockerfiles

-Contains `Dockerfile.dp-compose` files for services that do not have a `Dockerfile.local` yet.
-Each repository should have its own `Dockerfile.local`, so this `dockerfiles` folder can be removed when this is the case.

 ### manifests

 Contains docker compose config `yml` files for each service that is required by any of the stacks.
 These configurations are stack agnostic and define all the necessary env vars to run the services in any possible configuration that might be required by any stack.
 Each env var has a sensible default value, which will be used if not provided by the stack, and usually corresponds to the default value in the service config.